-- % Admissions Committee: reviews and discusses admissions strategies and procedures - # Buildings and Grounds Committee: considers policies affecting the physical plant, land use, construction, etc. - % Campus Life Committee: considers policies affecting nonacademic aspects of student and community life - % Educational Policy Committee: considers policies and trustee actions bearing on the faculty and the academic program - Finance Committee: oversees the financial affairs of the College, i.e., budgets, cash flow.
-This representative will also serve as ex officio member of CHOIR (Committee at Hampshire on Investment Responsibility).

-- % Resources Committee: reviews the progress of fund-raising, alumni affairs, and development strategies - 36 For more information about student participation on trustees committees or becoming a student trustee, inquire in the office of the secretary of the College, x5780
+- Admissions Committee: reviews and discusses admissions strategies and procedures. - Buildings and Grounds Committee: considers policies affecting the physical plant, land use, construction, etc. - Campus Life Committee: considers policies affecting nonacademic aspects of student and community life. - Educational Policy Committee: considers policies and trustee actions bearing on the faculty and the academic program. - Finance Committee: oversees the financial affairs of the college, i.e., budgets, cash flow.
+This representative will also serve as ex officio member of CHOIR (Committee at Hampshire on Investment Responsibility). - Subcommittee on Investment Responsibility (CHOIR): reviews the college's investments and, as necessary, recommends changes, in accordance with established guidelines. - Resources Committee: reviews the progress of fund-raising, alumni affairs, and development strategies. - For more information about student participation on trustees committees or becoming a student trustee, inquire in the office of the secretary of the college, x5780.